yym68686/ChatGPT-Telegram-Bot/README.md

 ## 🍃 Environment variables

+The following is a list of environment variables related to the bot's core settings:

 | Variable Name | Description | Required? |
 |---------------|-------------|-----------|
 | BOT_TOKEN | Telegram bot token.
 Create a bot on [BotFather](https://t.me/BotFather) to get the BOT_TOKEN. | **Yes** |